nstephenh/mygrane/README.md

 # How the sorting algorithm works

-First, the program seperates all current objects between comics and series.
+First, the program separates all current objects between comics and series.
 All the series objects are added to the new collection, while comics are added to a temporary collection for sorting.
 The new collection is sorted by issue number.
-The program checks each issue in the temporary collection against all the existing series and determines if meets the following crieteria:
+The program checks each issue in the temporary collection against all the existing series and determines if meets the following criteria:

-* The title is approximatly the same (ignoring changes in capitalization and punctuation)
+* The title is approximately the same (ignoring changes in capitalization and punctuation)
 * The last issue in the series has the previous issue number (ex, issue
 * The last issue in the series was published before the checked issue If either criteria isn't met, then a new series is made for the issue in question.